elisemercury/Duplicate-Image-Finder/README.md

 pip install difPy
 ```

-> :point_right: :new: **difPy v4-beta** is out! difPy v4 is up to **10x as fast** as previous difPy versions.
+> :point_right: :new: **difPy v4** is out! difPy v4 is up to **10x more performace** than previous difPy versions.
 Check out the [release notes](https://github.com/elisemercury/Duplicate-Image-Finder/releases/) for details.

 > :open_hands: Our motto?
-We :heart: Open Source! **Contributions and new ideas for difPy are always welcome** - check our [Contributor Guidelines](https://github.com/elisemercury/Duplicate-Image-Finder/wiki/Contributing-to-difPy) for more information.
+We :heart: Open Source! **Contributions and new ideas for difPy are always welcome** - check our [Contributor Guidelines](https://difpy.readthedocs.io/en/latest/contributing.html) for more information.

 Read more on how the algorithm of difPy works in my Medium article [Finding Duplicate Images with Python](https://towardsdatascience.com/finding-duplicate-images-with-python-71c04ec8051).